govex/performance-management-getting-started/align-data.md

 #### Subject Matter Data for Measuring Outcomes

-Cities that are successful in achieveing results for their residents use subject matter data to measure outcomes.
+Cities that are successful in achieving results for their residents use subject matter data to measure outcomes.
 Subject matter data gives city leadership an indication of how multiple departments are working together to produce outcomes.
 Some subject matter metrics for public safety goals are found in:

 * Offender case management systems
 * Localized crime data